mvdwetering/huesyncbox/README.md

 ### Behavior

 A few notes on behavior when changing entities.
+Note that this behavior is just how the box reacts when sending these commands, not something coded in this integration.

 * Enabling light sync will also power on the box
 * Setting sync mode will also power on the box and start light sync on the selected mode
 * When you want to change multiple entities the order is important.
 For example Intensity applies to the current selected mode.
 So if you want to change both the `intensity` and `mode` you _first_ have to change the mode and then set the intensity.
 Otherwise the intensity is applied to the "old" mode.
-If you want to avoid ordering issues you can use the `set_sync_state` service which will take care of the ordering and is more efficient.
+If you want to avoid ordering issues you can use the `set_sync_state` service which will take care of the ordering and is more efficient than sending everything separately.

 ### Services